UndeadZed/Equus/README.md

 The next version will use [CARLA Simulator](https://carla.org/) and will have a more updated and specific architecture for the model that it generates which will hopefully produce better predictions and results

-note: you can expect the next version to be out by may 2021
+note: you can expect the next version to be out by June 2021 because of all the exams and stuff